Surface concentration of transmission eigenfunctions: Introduction

 \item The physical intuition to explain the surface-localizing behaviour can be described as follows.
 According to Theorem~\ref{thm:p1}, the transmission eigenfunctions are (at least approximately) restrictions of the incident and total wave fields when invisibility/transparency occurs.
 Hence, in order to reach the invisibility/transparency, a `smart' way for the propagating wave is to `slide' over the surface of the scattering object, namely $(D,V)$, and return to its original path after passing through the object.
 This clearly gives rise to the regular pattern depicted in Fig.~1, where the wave fields inside the object clearly propagates along the surface $\partial D$.
+Applications to invisibility cloaking of the transmission eigenfunctions were discussed in \cite{JL,LWZ}.

 \item The surface-localization indicates that the transmission eigenfunctions carry the geometric information of the underlying scattering medium and hence is a global geometric rigidity property.
-This spectral property has been proposed for super-resolution wave imaging, generation of the so-called pseudo plasmon modes with a potential bio-sensing application and the artificial electromagnetic mirage effect \cite{CDHLW,DLWW}.
+This spectral property has been proposed for super-resolution wave imaging, generation of the so-called pseudo plasmon modes with a potential bio-sensing application and the artificial electromagnetic mirage effect \cite{CDHLW,DLWW}, as well as stress concentration in elasticity \cite{JLZZ2}.

 \end{enumerate}